alchemydc/musemeter/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-Allowing the user to click on an event when browsing the list of events to see more details about the event.
+Figure out what the events api returns so that we can style the list with some detail about what type of event each event is (eg music, sports, etc.)

 # Active Context